 PQQ enhances the function of mitochondria and can recycle those free radical neutralizers thousands of times before losing its ability to function as a REDOX agent.
 It supports cognitive function, especially in aging brains, while also reducing oxidative stress!

 Pure Nootropics PQQ provides 20 mg per 1 capsule.
-Suggested use for adults is 1 capsule by mouth daily with a meal.
+Suggested use for adults is 1 capsule (or 20 mg powder weighed on a digital milligram scale) by mouth daily with a meal.

 For further information, please see our references tab above.